veltman/fresh-start/README.md

 # Fresh Start

-A full bootstrap script for a new installation of Ubuntu Desktop.
+A full bootstrap script for a new installation of Ubuntu Desktop 15.04.

 Installs: